 So if you have anxiety, it’s clearly important to make sure you’re getting enough magnesium so that you don’t have a deficiency.

 Luckily, there are a number of ways to do this.

-Like magnesium, it plays a key role in neurotransmission and nervous system functioning, and having a deficiency can worsen your anxiety.
+Like magnesium, it supports neurotransmitter production and nervous system functioning, and research shows that having a deficiency can worsen your anxiety.

 More than one study has found that individuals with anxiety have significantly lower levels of zinc (31, 35-36).